jayesh233/VSD_Physical_Design_work_shop_1/README.md

 ![rise_delay](https://user-images.githubusercontent.com/80053020/110308423-18e97e00-8026-11eb-8a8e-dc67cf872f81.png)

-Simutlation of inverter circuit with 10fF load capacitor.
+Simutlation of inverter circuit with 10fF load capacitor. when input is high (blue) the output (red) is low and vice versa.
+The ouput is little curved and not exact shape as input, this is due to RC components, The output is due to charging and discharging of the load capacitor.
+When the capacitor is charged or discharged completely the output than settles at that particular level and no longer a curve shape.

 ![rise_delay_20fF](https://user-images.githubusercontent.com/80053020/110308513-37e81000-8026-11eb-8e00-309288dc1154.png)

 Simulation of the inverter circuit with the load capacitor as 20fF.
-We can see that the charging of the capacitor takes a longer time from 0v to Vdd.
+We can see that the charging and discharging of the capacitor takes a longer time from 0v to Vdd and Vdd to 0 as compared to the 10fF load.
+This is bacause as the capacitance increases the settling time (tau) increases. where Tau=R*C.

 ![100](https://user-images.githubusercontent.com/80053020/110307828-60bbd580-8025-11eb-9514-c1f10a5d1e46.png)